Single Plan for Student Achievement (SPSA)

 The Single Plan for Student Achievement (SPSA) was established under the Local Control Funding Formula to allow decisions to be made more at the school site level, this group is called a School Site Council.
 The School Site Council is actively looking for parental input in the development of our schools SPSA Plan.
 The LCAP (Local Control Accountability Plan) and SPSA is a three year action plan to address student needs, account for expenditures and support student outcomes and performance.
 This plan will identify the priorities of spending, review student data and involve all major stakeholders to ensure that are students are College and Career-ready and able to make life choices that have successful, universal outcomes.
 Please join us as we are always looking for ways to build and help children become more successful.
 If you cannot make one of our meetings you can contribute to our group, via survey below, click on the Pink SPSA Survey Button.
 If you would like to be a part of this amazing opportunity, let me know via email: email@example.com

-The 2017-2018 LCAP Plan was approved by the Torrance Unified School District.
-The School Site Council will be meeting in OCT to gather input, review data, refine the action plan for next years SPSA plan.
+The 2019-2020 SPSA Plan was approved by the Torrance Unified School District.
+The School Site Council will be meeting in OCT to gather input, review data and continue to refine the SPSA plan.

 CA School Dashboard: The California Department of Education has released the CA School Dashboard for all schools in California.
 The Dashboard is a group of colored circles that identify how students are performing based upon different demographics within identified categories.
 These performance indicators are what schools use to make changes to their SPSA in order to support students.
 I have attached a link for an article that gives some explanation to student growth rates, there is a link at the end of the article where you can plug in Torrance Unified and see how it is one of the higher growth rate districts.
 The article is linked here: https://www.nytimes.com/interactive/2017/12/05/upshot/a-better-way-to-compare-public-schools.html